 According to Council Regulation (EU) No 1024/2013 of 15 October 2013 and based on the SREP conducted pursuant to Article 4(1)(f) of Regulation (EU) No 1024/2013 with reference date 31 December 2015, the ECB communicated to the Issuer on 4 December 2019 (which was confirmed in the 17 December 2020 SREP decision) that the Group should comply with an own funds requirement of 3.00 per cent. to be held in excess of the minimum own funds requirement, of which currently 1.69 per cent. is to be made up of CET1 capital.
 Without prejudice to the foregoing, the measures announced by the ECB on 12 March 2020, following the Covid-19 outbreak, are also applicable to the Issuer (for further details, see "Description of the Issuer and of the Group-Supervision and Regulation-European Central Bank-Non-exhaustive summary of recent regulatory developments following the Covid-19 pandemic").
-There can be no assurance that the SREP review to be conducted in the following years will not increase the minimum own funds requirement, including as a result of past or future stress test exercises conducted by the supervisory authorities.
+There can be no assurance that the SREP review to be conducted in the following years will not increase the minimum own funds requirement.